 Our Ayrshire coast is simply stunning and I don’t explore it often enough.
-So it was time to revisit Culzean Castle and Country Park (pronounced Culane).
+So it was time to revisit Culzean Castle and Country Park (pronounced Cull-lane).

 This 18th century castle sits high on its dramatic cliff looking out across the Firth of Clyde to Ailsa Craig and the Isle of Arran.
 It was designed by Robert Adam and was the home of the Kennedy family for hundreds of years.

 The National Trust for Scotland now look after the castle and country park and what a wonderful place it is.
 If you’re a member of the Trust entry is free.
-I totally recommend becoming a member.
+I totally recommend becoming a member of the Trust.
 I love that I’m helping the Trust protect and conserve our castles and landscapes.
 In return I get to enjoy visiting as often as I like as part of my membership.

 We’ve been here many times over the years with my children and explored the castle, play park, woodlands and pretty beaches.
-I knew about the caves below the castle but as they’re a scheduled ancient monument the gate is locked and can only be seen by booking a guided tour.
+I knew about the caves below the castle but as they’re a scheduled ancient monument, the gate is locked and can only be visited by booking a guided tour.

 We arrived a little confused as the entrance looked different to the last time we’d visited.
 It was beautifully landscaped with colourful shrubs including a new car park at the Visitor Centre (Home Farm).
 Parking was so easy, look at all the spaces!